thisyearnofear/magiclens/README.md

 # MagicLens - Augmented Reality Video Platform

 MagicLens is a web-based platform that allows users to add augmented reality overlays to their videos.
-It features a React-based frontend with Flow blockchain authentication, a Python backend with a microservices architecture, and a dedicated logging server.
+It features a React-based frontend with Flow blockchain authentication and a distributed backend with three specialized services:

+- **Main API Service** (Python/FastAPI) - Core business logic and REST API
+- **Logging Server** (Python/FastAPI) - Log aggregation and error reporting
+- **Collaboration Server** (Node.js/Socket.IO) - Real-time WebSocket collaboration

 ## 🏆 Hackathon Submission